 Diminished Value Claims

 If you have been in an auto accident and sustained physical injuries, you are probably very concerned about how to seek compensation for your medical bills and lost wages.
-But did you know that you can also make a claim for the lost value, or diminished value, of your car?
+But did you know that you can also make a claim for the lost value, or diminished value, of your car in South Carolina?

 Cars lose value when they are repaired – even if the repairs are well done – because the car’s damage history can have a negative impact on its resale value.
-Autotrader.com warns readers of the threat of long-lasting damage and poor repair quality if they are considering purchasing a car that has been in a wreck.
+Autotrader.com, for example, warns readers of the threat of long-lasting damage and poor repair quality if they are considering purchasing a car that has been in a wreck.

-So, if you’ve been in an accident caused by the other driver, should you pursue a diminished value claim?
+If you’ve been in an accident caused by the other driver, you should pursue a diminished value claim.

 How Does Diminished Value Work in South Carolina?

-Diminished value claims become an option for you only if you did not cause the accident.
+A diminished value claim may be an option for you if you did not cause the accident.
 In South Carolina, you can file a diminished value claim with the at-fault driver’s insurance company.
-If that driver is uninsured, you may be able to also file a diminished value claim with your own insurance company.
+If that driver is uninsured, you may be able to file a diminished value claim with your own insurance company.

 In South Carolina, there are two major scenarios in which an at-fault driver can be liable to compensate you for property damage to your vehicle:

-• If your car is damaged but repairable, the at-fault driver is responsible for the cost of repairs and any lost value.
-This would be a diminished value case.
+• Scenario 2: If your car is damaged but repairable, the at-fault driver is responsible for the cost of repairs and any lost value.
+This would likely be a diminished value case.

-South Carolina also has uninsured motorist coverage (UM) for diminished value, which means that if the at-fault driver was also not insured, your UM coverage could potentially cover a diminished value claim.
+South Carolina also has uninsured motorist coverage (UM) for diminished value, which means that if the at-fault driver was not insured, your own UM coverage could potentially cover your diminished value claim.

 How Will Someone Know My Car Was Damaged?